-CAA Section SIP Requirement (Each such plan shall) New Hampshire Program 110(a)(2)(E) Adequate resources "provide - (i) necessary assurances that the State (or, except where the Administrator deems inappropriate, the general purpose local RSA 125-C:6 Powers and Duties of the Commissioner authorizes the NHDES Commissioner to enforce the state's air laws, establish a permit program, accept and administer grants, and exercise all incidental powers necessary to carry out the law. government or governments, or a regional agency designated by the State or general purpose local governments for such purpose) will have adequate personnel, funding, and authority under State (and, as appropriate, local) law to carry out such implementation plan (and is RSA 125-C:12 Administrative Requirements authorizes the Commissioner to collect fees to recover the costs of reviewing and acting upon permit applications and enforcing the terms of permits issued.
-The State of New Hampshire Air Quality Implementation Plan, as originally submitted on January 27, 1972, and subsequently amended, describes the existing organizations, manpower, funding, and physical resources to carry out the plan. not prohibited by any provision of Federal or State law from carrying out such implementation plan or portion thereof), (ii) requirements that the State comply with the requirements respecting State boards under section 128, and (iii) necessary assurances that, where the State has relied on a local or regional government, agency, or instrumentality for the implementation of any plan provision, the State has responsibility for ensuring adequate implementation of such plan provision;" RSA 21-O:11 Air Resources Council establishes the NH Air Resources Council, a state board that has the authority to hear enforcement and permit appeals.
+CAA Section SIP Requirement (Each such plan shall) New Hampshire Program CAA Section 110(a)(2)(E) Adequate resources RSA 125-C:6 Powers and Duties of the Commissioner authorizes the NHDES Commissioner to enforce the state's air laws, establish a permit program, accept and administer grants, and exercise all incidental powers necessary to carry out the law.
+RSA 125-C:12 Administrative Requirements authorizes the Commissioner to collect fees to recover the costs of reviewing and acting upon permit applications and enforcing the terms of permits issued.
+The State of New Hampshire Air Quality Implementation Plan, as originally submitted on January 27, 1972, and subsequently amended, describes the existing organizations, manpower, funding, and physical resources to carry out the plan.
+RSA 21-O:11 Air Resources Council establishes the NH Air Resources Council, a state board that has the authority to hear enforcement and permit appeals.
 The Council consists of 11 members, 6 of whom must represent the public interest.
 Those representing the public interest may not derive any significant portion of their income from persons subject to permits or enforcement orders, and may not serve as attorney for, act as consultant for, serve as officer or director of, or hold any other official or contractual relationship with any person subject to permits or enforcement orders.
 The State of New Hampshire does not rely on any local or regional government, agency, or instrumentality for the implementation of any provision of the SIP.
+RSA 125-S Motor Vehicle Air Pollution Abatement Fund establishes a fund to be used for costs incurred by NHDES in the prevention and abatement of on-road motor vehicle emissions.
+Funding is provided through a transfer of fees collected for motor vehicle inspection stickers.